-Overstreet and Liese (2018) estimate average net cash flow and net revenue per reef fish trip by vertical gear are 38% and 53% of total trip revenue, respectively.
-Average net cash flow and net revenue for trips that use longline are 36% and 46% of total trip revenue, respectively; and average net cash flow and net revenue for trips that use divers are 38% and 32%, respectively.
+Estimates of average net cash flow and net revenue per reef fish trip by vertical gear are 38% and 53% of total trip revenue, respectively (Liese, pers. comm.).10 Average net cash flow and net revenue for trips that use longline are 36% and 46% of total trip revenue, respectively; and average net cash flow and net revenue for trips that use divers are 38% and 32%, respectively.
 The estimates of average RF trip net cash flow and RF trip net revenue by gear from 2017 through 2021 are provided in Table 1.6.1.2.11.